Important Safety Information

 - Psychiatric Adverse Reactions: BRIVIACT causes psychiatric adverse reactions, including non-psychotic and psychotic symptoms.
-These events were reported in approximately 13% of patients taking at least 50 mg per day of BRIVIACT compared to 8% of patients taking placebo.
+These events were reported in approximately 13% of adult patients taking at least 50 mg per day of BRIVIACT compared to 8% of adult patients taking placebo.
 A total of 1.7% of adult patients taking BRIVIACT discontinued treatment due to psychiatric reactions compared to 1.3% of patients taking placebo.
+Psychiatric adverse reactions were also observed in open-label pediatric trials and were generally similar to those observed in adults.
 Advise patients to report these symptoms immediately to a healthcare provider.

 - Hypersensitivity: BRIVIACT can cause hypersensitivity reactions.
 Bronchospasm and angioedema have been reported.
 Discontinue BRIVIACT if a patient develops a hypersensitivity reaction after treatment.
 BRIVIACT is contraindicated in patients with a prior hypersensitivity reaction to brivaracetam or any of the inactive ingredients.